I Dream of Jesus: Cultural references

 The episode's name is a play of the title of the NBC sitcom, I Dream of Jeannie.
-The scene in which Stewie and Brian destroy the record is nearly identical to a scene in the movie Office Space in which the characters destroy a printer, including use of the same song (Geto Boys' "Still").
+The scene in which Stewie and Brian destroy the record is nearly identical to a scene in the 1999 film Office Space in which the characters destroy a printer, including use of the same song (Geto Boys' "Still").
 Peter makes Jesus admit that he is the messiah by threatening to urinate over albums of Christian artist Amy Grant.
 Peter attempts to top Jesus' story about his crucifixion during a dinner conversation with a story about how he and his friends "got wrecked on Southern Comfort" before going to see The Chronicles of Riddick.
-George W. Bush explains to the American people that going to war was correct because he answers to Jesus Christ, then Peter and Jesus interrupt him to disagree with him, similar to a scene in Woody Allen's Annie Hall.
+George W. Bush explains to the American people that going to war was correct because he answers to Jesus Christ, then Peter and Jesus interrupt him to disagree with him, similar to a scene in Woody Allen's 1977 film Annie Hall.
 Jesus is invited to the Tonight Show, hosted by Jay Leno.

 Lindsay Lohan is lampooned in the episode.
 In the record store where Peter meets Jesus, some of the posters featured on the wall include the cover artwork for Pink Floyd's The Dark Side of the Moon, Nirvana's In Utero, R.E.M.'s Automatic for the People and Eddie Van Halen's Frankenstrat guitar.